 In contrast, an evergreen contract continues indefinitely until one party provides notice.

 Here is an example of an auto-renewal clause:

 This agreement shall have an initial term of two years from the effective date.
 Upon expiration of the initial term, this agreement shall automatically renew for a period of one year.

 Notice how the clause renews automatically but for a fixed period.
 One year in this case.

 Here is an example of an evergreen clause:

 This agreement shall continue in force for a period of two years.
 Upon expiration, this agreement shall continue in force until either party notifies the other party in writing as specified in this agreement of its intent to terminate this agreement in which case it shall terminate 60 days from the date of the notice.

 Notice that there is an expiration date (two years after execution).
-This is still an evergreen clause, because the contract simply continues for an indefinite period after the expiration.
+This is an evergreen clause, because the contract continues for an indefinite period after the expiration.
 One would expect this contract to contain clear notice provisions to allow for either party to terminate the agreement in the future.

 Beyond the basics of contract management, there are three techniques to improve your management of evergreen agreements and clauses.